Derived deformation theory of algebraic structures: Introduction

 \subsection{Further applications and perspectives}

 A first major application appeared earlier in our preprint \cite{GY}, where some of the results of the present article were announced.
 Our article provides complete proofs of these results and add some new ones as well.
-In this related work \cite{GY}, the authors use them crucially to prove longstanding conjectures in deformation theory of bialgebras and $E_n$-algebras as well as in deformation quantization.
-We prove a conjecture enunciated by Gerstenhaber and Schack (in a wrong way) in 1990 \cite{GS}, whose correct version is that the Gerstenhaber-Schack complex forms an $E_3$-algebra, hence unraveling the full algebraic structure of this complex which remained mysterious for a while.
+In \cite{GY}, we use them crucially to prove longstanding conjectures in deformation theory of bialgebras and $E_n$-algebras as well as in deformation quantization.
+We prove a conjecture stated by Gerstenhaber and Schack (in a wrong way) in 1990 \cite{GS}, whose correct version is that the Gerstenhaber-Schack complex forms an $E_3$-algebra, hence unraveling the full algebraic structure of this complex which remained mysterious for a while.
 It is a ``differential graded bialgebra version'' of the famous Deligne conjecture for associative differential graded algebras (see for instance \cite{Tam1} and \cite{Ko1}).
 The second one, enunciated by Kontsevich in his celebrated work on deformation quantization of Poisson manifolds \cite{Ko2} in 2000, is the formality, as an $E_3$-algebra, of the deformation complex of the symmetric bialgebra which should imply as a corollary Drinfeld's and Etingof-Kazdhan's deformation quantization of Lie bialgebras (see \cite{Dri}, \cite{EK1} and \cite{EK2}).
 We solve both conjectures actually at a greater level of generality than the original statements.
 Moreover, we deduce from it a generalization of Etingof-Kadhan's celebrated deformation quantization in the homotopical and differential graded setting.

 The new methods developed here to approach deformation theory and quantization problems have several possible continuations.
 In particular, we aim to investigate in future works how our derived algebraic deformation theory could be adapted to provide new deformation theoretic approach, formality statements and deformation quantization of shifted Poisson structures in derived algebraic geometry.
-This problem is of crucial importance to understand quantum invariants of various moduli spaces of $G$-bundles over algebraic varieties and topological manifolds, which are naturally shifted Poisson stacks.
+This problem can help understand quantum invariants of various moduli spaces of $G$-bundles over algebraic varieties and topological manifolds, which are naturally shifted Poisson stacks.